igaro/app/README.md

 Igaro App is a web-app (SPA+) architecture using native ES5/6/7 JavaScript.

-It was written in 2014 by a senior JavaScript engineer (Andrew Charnley, UK contractor) who became despondent with learning various frameworks (i.e Angular 1) only to hit walls using them in real-life applications.
+It was written in 2014 by Andrew Charnley, UK contractor, who became despondent with learning various frameworks (i.e Angular 1) only to hit walls using them in real-life applications.
 Since then several frameworks have come and gone, but the architecture behind Igaro App is still rock solid.

-As this is a large project with minimal time available for improvements some aspects, like testing, require improvement.
-Igaro App detects any error on the page or within it's modules and handles it.
-By looking for this handle many aspects are tested at once.
-The code base is currently being freshened up with arrow functions.
+As of 2022 this framework is still very much in use and will gradually be updated with some of the good stuff since 2014.

-## Zero Smell Code
+## Zero Smell

 - No callbacks (unless converting into a Promise).
 - No global object on window.* - very secure!
+- Bubble up error handling
 - 100% modularity.
 - 100% locale ready with support for multiple language, country and currency.
 - 100% JavaScript.
 0% HTML.
+A true SPA!

 ## Repo = App = Live Demo